zwizwa/asm_tools/README.md

 - A 'tagless final' Sequential Logic (RTL) language.
 Targets Verilog directly, and MyHDL, which translates to Verilog, VHDL.
 A fast Template Haskell + Strict State Threads step is included for QuickCheck-based simulation.
+A C target is availbl as well.

-- A stack CPU + embedded Forth/Assembler hybrid
+- A stack CPU + embedded Forth/Assembler hybrid implemented in Seq

 - Misc tools  (VCD, netlists)